Gabbbri/fem_toolbox/README.txt

 ---------------------------------------------

-INSTALLATION, GETTING STARTED etc: pick up the docs and start reading
+INSTALLATION, GETTING STARTED etc: everything is in the docs